 There are some issues that can cause the loft insulation to become less effective, such as poor-fitting, regular disturbances, or ingress of pests such as pigeons, mice or wasps in the loft, but when left relatively undisturbed the loft insulation should easily last for the entire lifespan of the property.

 In some cases loft insulation can be topped up depending on the current thickness, so should part of it become damaged, or should you want to improve what you already have, then this may be possible.

 Most home insulation will last forever with little or no maintenance required – as mentioned above, it’s designed to last as long as the house.
 However, in some occasions, external factors can cause insulation to need to be replaced.
 In these situations it is important to know when a replacement is needed so that you can get it done quickly and get back to saving on your energy bills.

 Here are some of the most common signs that the insulation of a property needs replacing.

 - Animal Infestation – Squirrels, rats, mice, bats, wasps and more can all find their way into homes at times, and if this happens then it’s likely that you may need to replace your insulation.
 Droppings, chewing and general movement from the invaders can damage the insulation and prevent it from being as effective as possible.

-- Wet Insulation – If your house suffers from a significant leak, then you will likely have to replace your insulation.
+- Wet Insulation – If your house suffers from a significant leak, then you will likely have to replace your cavity wall or loft insulation.
 If insulating materials become moist, damp or wet then it must be replaced immediately to prevent the growth of mould, and also to ensure that your home insulation stays effective.

 Properly installed and kept free from damaging external factors, home insulation offers fantastic benefits and money savings for the lifetime of your home.
 Even in the event of insulation becoming damaged or ineffective, there are now methods available to quickly remove and replace the materials so that you can continue to save on your energy bills and keep your home warm.